peeldao/proposals/proposals/2023-08-29_coda_labs_increase.md

   - Keeping on top of bugs is critical for Peel to maintain trust with the community.
   - More bug-fixing capacity is necessary.

+**Budget**
+- Peel has 3k unused budget
+- If this proposal is approved, Peel would have 2k unused budget.

 #### Note
 - depending on the outcome of the next Peel proposal, Coda Labs is open to renegotiating this proposal to best contribute to the future direction.